shadden/celmech/docs/quickstart.rst

 will simply increase linearly with time at a rate of :math:`n_i = \frac{G^{2} M_{2}^{2} m_{i}^{3}}{\Lambda_{i}^{3}}`, while all other orbital elements remain constant.

-In order explore more interesting dynamics, we need to add term to Hamiltonian that capture pieces of the gravitational interactions between planets.
+In order explore more interesting dynamics, we need to add terms to Hamiltonian that capture pieces of the gravitational interactions between planets.
 Since our planet pair is near a 3:2 MMR, terms associated with this resonance are a natural choice to explore.
 For a pair of co-planar planets, these terms will all involve linear combinations of the two resonant angles